Forecast for Friday 24th March through to Monday 27th March.

 Wind Forecast

-Saturday: Best of the wind will be in the morning.
-16-23 knots from the WSW at 9am but by 1pm it will have dropped a lot.
+• Friday: Best of the wind will be in the morning.
+17-26 knots from the south east dropping dramatically from 1pm.
+Get on it early.

 NB: This is all subject to change at short notice.
 This being Ireland weather systems are volatile and a forecast made even the night before can change over night.
 Hopefully this forecast blog can give a good prediction of what will happen in the days ahead so you can plan the days you look to go on the water but it is always a good idea to check more location specific forecasting models before you go both to know what equipment to bring and for safety.